HubertFu65/HubertFu65/README.md

 ## More about me
-- 🏫 I'm a student of The University of Hong Kong.
+- 🏫 I’m a student of The University of Hong Kong.
 - 🌱 I’m currently learning frontend coding.
 - 📫 How to reach me: hubertfu12@gmail.com